Park City, Utah: History

 Since the rise of the skiing and tourist economy, Park City houses more tourists than residents.
 It has become a place of fame through the 2002 Winter Olympic Games and provides more attractions than ever before.
 In the 1950s, Utah began to use Park City as a mountain getaway, and not until D. James Canon promoted winter sports in Utah, with the promotional scheme of "Ski Utah" and "The Greatest Snow on Earth" did many drive to see the city.
 Utah drew in over 648,000 tourists in 1970 and now a yearly average of 4 million tourists.
 In a town with a population of 8,000, the average number of tourists in Park City is 600,000 per year.
 This significant increase in visitors could be credited to promotional material that is distributed by the Utah Publicity and Tourist Council.
 Growth has accelerated in the last few decades, and Park City is now one of the most affluent resort towns in the United States.

 According to the Bureau of Economic and Business Research, in 2012 travel, tourism and recreation generated $7.4 billion in spending and $960.6 million in state and local tax revenue for the State of Utah.
 That same year Utah's total gross domestic product was $128 billion, making tourism 5.8% of GDP for the Utah economy as a whole.
 Park City draws in 3,006,071 average annual visitors; in the winter 1,603,775, and in the summer 1,402,296.
 Park City benefits from the average nightly visitor spending $100 to $350.
 Currently, Park City primarily relies on its tourist industry from skiing to restaurants to hiking and biking.
 The makeover of Park City has stimulated a culture of expenditure, adventure, wealth, and this is included in their promotional material.

 To this day, there are still more than 1000 mi of old silver-mine workings and tunnels beneath the slopes at Park City Mountain Resort and neighboring Deer Valley.
 On Main Street, 64 Victorian buildings are listed in the National Register of Historic Places.
 There are many remaining mine buildings, mine shafts (most blocked off from outsiders with large steel doors), and hoists, including the weathered remains of the California-Comstock and Silver King Mines and the water towers once used to hydrate one of the biggest mines, the Silver King, provide some history of this mining town transformed into a skiing resort.

+In 2011, the town was awarded a Gold-level Ride Center designation from the International Mountain Bicycling Association for its mountain bike trails, amenities and community.
+Park City Municipal, along with Basin Recreation manage bike trails in Park City.